pegnet/docs/whitepaper.md

 The PegNet allows conversion to pegged tokens that track a wide range of currencies, and allow the user to maintain their value in a large set of currencies and assets, and make payments in any of the other pegged currencies and assets without a third party, at a fair market rate, and on demand.
 This limits the friction of transactions, and simplifies the payment process on both the buyer and seller side.
 Additionally, the on ramp and off ramp into the PegNet is quite flexible.
 Any of the Pegged tokens on an exchange can serve as a means of moving value from fiat and crypto currencies into pegged tokens.
 When moved from an exchange to a user’s wallet, those tokens can be converted at will to the desired token or currency, or utilized for payments in any pegged token.
 Likewise, users can move value from pegged tokens into fiat or crypto currencies, via exchanges.

 The implementation of the conversion between tokens is pretty simple.
 You take a source token and specify a destination token.
-The source token and destination token can be the PNT token or any of the pegged tokens like pUSD, pEUR, pGold, pBTC, etc.  The source token is destroyed, and the destination token is created.
+The source token and destination token can be the PEG token or any of the pegged tokens like pUSD, pEUR, pGold, pBTC, etc.  The source token is destroyed, and the destination token is created.
 The value of each side of the conversion is defined by the oracle, and no additional value is created or destroyed.
 Consider converting 1 token of pBTC to pGold (price in grams).
 The Peg Net software computes (from the Oracle Price) the USD value of pBTC and the USD value of pGold.
 The pBTC token is destroyed (destroying the USD value of the pBTC), and the pGold tokens created (creating the same USD value of pGold).
 Today a FCT address in the Factom Protocol is actually the hash of an RCD (Redeem Condition Data structure).
 This hash serves as the public key providing control of any number of the PegNet assets, as well as FCT.
-Each user of the PegNet protocol is potentially an issuer of tokens (by either burning FCT to create pFCT as a one way conversion process), mining PNT (by providing oracle data), or converting assets they are holding in the PegNet to other PegNet assets.
+Each user of the PegNet protocol is potentially an issuer of tokens (by either burning FCT to create pFCT as a one way conversion process), mining PEG (by providing oracle data), or converting assets they are holding in the PegNet to other PegNet assets.
 So an address in the PegNet can be used to make conversions between any of the tokens in the PegNet, and to create transactions that send PegNet tokens to other PegNet addresses.
 Conversions between tokens have the following fields:
 * Source Token type: Amount of Source Tokens: Destination Token type:
 * PegNet Address: Signature:

 A single address can carry balances for all of the tokens in the PegNet.
-So a user can send and receive pUSD from the same address as they can send and receive PNT.
+So a user can send and receive pUSD from the same address as they can send and receive PEG.
 From a user experience perspective, the wallet generates particular typed address representations for a particular token in the PegNet.
-This prevents someone from accidentally sending PNT to a pUSD address.
+This prevents someone from accidentally sending PEG to a pUSD address.

 ![Alt text](images/PNWP-slide-figure-3.png "PegNet overview illustration 3")